search ]

 add_action( 'wp_enqueue_scripts', 'savvy_add_scripts_styles' );

-Make sure to copy the files to the relevant library and ensure the path is correct.
-After embedding, simply use the same Custom Element directly in the content editor or page template itself:
+Copy the library files to the relevant directory and make sure the paths are correct.
+After that, simply use the Custom Element directly in the content editor or in a page template:

 <lite-youtube videoid="XXXXXX" params="controls=0&amp;modestbranding=2&amp;rel=0&amp;enablejsapi=1"></lite-youtube>

 Replace XXXXXX with the ID of the YouTube video you want to embed.
-Here’s the embedded video with lite-youtube…
+Here is a video embedded with lite-youtube:

-There are many ways to improve the performance of your website or application, and in this post, we saw one that specifically addresses YouTube videos.
-Another option for improving the loading time of YouTube videos is delaying JavaScript execution for videos, as you’ll see in the next post I wrote.
+There are many ways to improve the performance of your website or application, and this post covered one that specifically addresses YouTube videos.
+Another option for improving YouTube video loading time is deferring JavaScript execution for videos.

-For more information about the library, using a Custom Poster Image, and additional performance comparisons, visit the library’s GitHub page.
+For more information about the library, including custom poster images and additional performance comparisons, visit the library’s GitHub page.

 Leave a Comment